 \subsection{Topological characterization of FOTI and HOTI phases}

 Given the fact that energy exchange between the drives or work done by the drives are connected to the topology of the underlying phase, we now examine the bulk topological invariant to strengthen the above connection.
-We first examine the quantized energy pumping in QSHI phase with respect to the spin Chern number Eq. (\ref{eq:spin-Chern}).
-We plot the spin-polarized Chern number $C_{\rm spin}$ using Eq. (\ref{eq:ham_pesudoq}) in Fig. \ref{fig:SCDelta=0} where we find that the quantized value of $C_{\rm spin}$ qualitatively explains the constant but linear slope of the work done ${\mathcal {\tilde E}}_{1,2}(0)$.
-Note that outside the topological window $|m|>2$, $C_{\rm spin}$ vanishes indicating the absence of any quantized energy pumping.
-This is in complete agreement with our finding in Fig. \ref{fig:MainEvsTD=0} where work done shows fluctuations around $0$ value for $m$ being close to the phase boundary $m=2$.
+We first examine the quantized energy pumping in the QSHI phase in relation to the spin Chern number, Eq. (\ref{eq:spin-Chern}).
+We plot the spin-polarized Chern number $C_{\rm spin}$ using Eq. (\ref{eq:ham_pesudoq}) in Fig. \ref{fig:SCDelta=0}, where its quantized values qualitatively explain the constant linear slope of the work done ${\mathcal {\tilde E}}_{1,2}(0)$.
+Outside the topological window $|m| > 2$, $C_{\rm spin}$ vanishes, indicating the absence of quantized energy pumping.
+This is in complete agreement with Fig. \ref{fig:MainEvsTD=0}, where the work shows fluctuations around zero near the phase boundary $m = 2$.